- Mechanism

 Discovery and isolation of Thymosin Alpha-1 occurred in the late 1970s when researchers extracted it from fraction 5 of the bovine thymus gland.
 It was quickly identified as a highly conserved 28-amino acid peptide, identical in humans and many other mammals.
 Early phenotypic drug discovery efforts highlighted its potential to restore immune function in immunodeficient models Garaci et al., 2024.

 Clinical development and regulatory milestones have since expanded its applications globally.
-While it remains a research-only chemical in some regions, it has been approved under the trade name Zadaxin in over 30 countries for treating Hepatitis B and Hepatitis C. Extensive clinical trials continue to explore its efficacy in conditions ranging from hepatocellular carcinoma to acute respiratory distress syndrome NCT00082082.
+While it remains a research-only chemical in the United States, it has been approved under the trade name Zadaxin in over 30 countries for treating Hepatitis B and Hepatitis C. Extensive clinical trials continue to explore its efficacy in conditions ranging from hepatocellular carcinoma to acute respiratory distress syndrome NCT00082082.